sydkwests/kwest-whisper-analysis/CONTRIBUTING.md

-# Contributing to Theinsyeds Whisper Analysis
+# Contributing to sydkwests Whisper Analysis

 🎉 **Thank you for your interest in contributing to our comprehensive Whisper analysis project!** We're excited to have you join our community of researchers and developers working to advance local speech recognition technology.